gsts4/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Metre-level Global Navigation Satellite Systems (GNSS) positioning surrounds us all on a daily basis but for decades high accuracy centimetre-level positioning has been inaccessible to the mass market due to the relatively high hardware cost.
-My current focus is in the pursuit of knowledge to enable high precision positioning at a significantly lower cost.
+metre-level Global Navigation Satellite Systems (GNSS) positioning surrounds us all on a daily basis but for decades high accuracy centimetre-level positioning has been inaccessible to the mass market due to the relatively high hardware cost.
+My current focus is working on projects that enable high precision positioning at a significantly lower cost.
 {style="text-align: justify;"}